39 IDEAS TO GROW AS A PERSON, IMPROVE YOUR BRAIN AND EXPAND YOUR LIFE

 26. Shuffle some cards.

 Playing cards is a fun and social experience.
-Learn you constellations with a pair like this!
+Learn your constellations with a pair like this!
 Find some card-playing partners and set up a weekly or monthly card date.
+Here is even a set of cards to help you learn constellations.

 27. Try a new form of expression.